 Becoming romantically involved and striving to maintain a healthy relationship is a beautiful journey, including the challenges it poses.
 When you combine bipolar and relationships, this somewhat rocky ride can quickly grow out of proportion and turn into an emotional rollercoaster.
 Navigating it is unarguably tricky, yet not impossible.
 The key to success boils down to the continued commitment to the treatment of Bipolar, awareness of the bipolar disorder, open communication and mutual support.
 Relationship Counselling for the person with Bipolar or their partner could also prove effective.

-How does a bipolar person act in a relationship?
+How does a person with bipolar act in a relationship?

 The main characteristic of bipolar disorder is the powerful shift in mood between mania, hypomania and depression, which naturally alter an individual’s behaviour.

 Bipolar and Relationships: Manic Episodes

 During manic episodes, people with bipolar tend to be impulsive, overly energetic, enthusiastic and reckless.
 You can tell if your bipolar partner is experiencing a manic episode if they speak faster than usual, stay up very late and have a heightened sex drive.

 A manic episode can take a massive toll on a relationship and is not to be taken lightly.
 The consequences of poor judgment, specifically overly enthusiastic pursuit of pleasurable activities are by far the most problematic.
 Examples include:

 - Being promiscuous,

 After every high of mania comes the low of depression.
 That’s the cyclical nature of bipolar.
 If your partner has bipolar, then it’s possible that the reason they limit contact with you for a while is because they’re struggling with:

 - Guilt, shame and regret regarding their behaviour in the manic phase